The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Models With Infinite Time Horizon and No Aggregate Risk

-As the balanced budget constraints in \ref{time-inv}-(\ref{focfoc-b}) obtain in the limit with $t\to\infty$ in \ref{cross-sys}-(\ref{zze5xb}), those constraints give rise to the following iteration program (in what follows the token $\pst$ marks new values and the token $\pdg$ marks previously computed values) {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } Since the functions {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } are strictly increasing and continuous, they can be inverted in the usual way.
+As the balanced budget constraints in \ref{time-inv}-(\ref{focfoc-b}) obtain in the limit with $t\to\infty$ in \ref{cross-sys}-(\ref{zze5xb}), those constraints give rise to the following iteration program (convention: the token~$\pst$ marks new values and the token~$\pdg$ marks previously computed values) {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } Since the functions {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } are strictly increasing and continuous, they can be inverted in the usual way.
 Letting $\pdg{\hat{H}}_v\phd$ denote the inverse of $\pdg{{H}}_v\phd$ gives $\pst\pfc^v(u,c)=\pdg{\hat{H}}_v\bigl(\pst\q_u(c)\,A+{\ee\ts v}\bigr)$~-- notice that $\pst\pfc^v(u,\cdot)$ is constructed from both $\pdg\q_v\phd$ and $\pst\q_u\phd$.
 As a result, the functions $\pst\q_u\phd$, $u\in\EEE$, obtain implicitly from the relations {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } or, which amounts to the same but is easier, $c$ can be written as an explicit function of $\pst\q_u(c)$. \footnote{{}In terms of computer code, if the connection $c=f(\q)$ can be expressed as a cubic spline, then $\q$ can be written as a function of $c$ (again as a cubic spline) by merely swapping the lists of abscissas and the ordinates in the routine that produces the spline objects.
-Thus, writing $\q$ as a function of $c$ is no different from writing $c$ as a function of $\q$~-- as long as the dependence is monotone and smooth.} Furthermore, \ref{time-inv}-(\ref{focfoc-d}) gives rise to the iteration program {\abovedisplayskip=7pt plus 1.5pt minus 1.5pt\belowdisplayskip=7pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } In the present context, the metaprogram in \ref{main-proc} amounts to the following. \nitskip
+Thus, writing $\q$ as a function of $c$ is no different from writing $c$ as a function of $\q$~-- as long as the dependence is monotone and smooth.} Furthermore, \ref{time-inv}-(\ref{focfoc-d}) gives rise to the iteration program {\abovedisplayskip=7pt plus 1.5pt minus 1.5pt\belowdisplayskip=7pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } In the present context, the general time-interlaced backward induction program from \ref{main-proc} reduces to the following. \nitskip

-\begin{nit}{Metaprogram for time-invariant equilibrium} Make an ansatz choice for the collection of portfolio mappings $\pdg\q_v(\cdot)$, $v\in\EEE$.
+\begin{nit}{Time-interlaced backward induction} Make an ansatz choice for the collection of portfolio mappings $\pdg\q_v(\cdot)$, $v\in\EEE$.
 Then make an ansatz choice for the spot price~$B$ (these two choices are independent).
 Go to Step~1.

 {\it Step 1:} Set $\pdg{{H}}_v\phd = \phd +\pdg\q_v\phd\,B$ and compute the inverse $\pdg{\hat{H}}_v\phd$ for every $v\in\EEE$.

 {\it Step 2:} For every choice of $u\in\EEE$ and certain choices of $c\in\Rpp$, solve \eqref{reduced-k} (there is one equation for every $u\in\EEE$ and every $c\in\Rpp$) for the unknowns $\pst\q_u(c)$ and set {\abovedisplayskip=5pt plus 1.0pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } Find the smallest $c\in\Rpp$, denoted $\bar c$, with the property $\bar c\ge \pst\pfc^v(u,\bar c)$ for all $u,v\in\EEE$. \footnote{{}This step is meant to endogenize the upper bound on consumption.} Construct a uniform (equidistant) finite grid, denoted $\bbG_\cint$, on the interval $\cint$.
 Go to the next step.